 Intune supports management of Windows PCs as computers using the software client for up to 7,000 PCs.
 For larger deployments, manage Windows 10 PCs as mobile devices.
 Each release of Intune and update of Windows 10 includes management features based on the mobile device management architecture.
 We strongly recommend that you move your organization to Windows 10 managed as mobile devices.

-You can manage Windows 8.1 or later devices either as PCs, by using the Intune client software, or as mobile devices by using the mobile device management (MDM) functionality.
-You cannot use both methods together, so carefully consider your decision before deciding to manage PCs by using the Intune client software.
+You can manage Windows 8.1 and later devices either as PCs by using the Intune client software or as mobile devices.
+You cannot use both methods on the same device.
+Carefully consider before deciding to manage PCs with the Intune client software.
 This topic applies only to managing devices as PCs by running the Intune client software.

 Requirements for Intune PC client management

 Hardware: The following are minimum hardware requirements for installing the Intune client software:

 |Network||The client requires the PC to have Internet connectivity.|

 |Processor and Memory||Refer to the processor and RAM requirements for the PC's operating system.|

 |Disk space||200 MB available disk space before the client software is installed.|

 Software: The following are software requirements for installing the client software:

 |Operating system||Windows device running Windows Vista or later.